jonahanderson/WahooGives/README.md

 1. Run mySQL and Apache servers
 2. Open the .ini file at /lampp/etc/php.ini
 3. Uncomment the lines:
-4. extension="pgsql.so"
-5. extension=”pgsql.dll”
+extension="pgsql.so" and extension=”pgsql.dll”
-6. Restart your apache/mysql servers
+4. Restart your apache/mysql servers
-7. You should be able to properly signup and use the app at localhost/wahooGives**
+5. You should be able to properly signup and use the app at localhost/wahooGives**